matthieubron/project-bpa-de2/README.md

 ### Modules used for this project
 In our project, we use several modules.
-Firstly, to get curent time with an API request, we used `network` to connect the ESP32 to wifi, `urequests` to do the request and  `json` to access important values of the request.
+Firstly, to get current time with an API request, we used `network` to connect the ESP32 to wifi, `urequests` to do the request and  `json` to access important values of the request.
 From the module `machine`, we import <b>Timer</b> to get current time accurate, <b>Pin</b> to use ESP32's GPIO, <b>I2C</b> to use temperature and humidity sensor and <b>PWM</b> to control the buzzer.
 We also use `time` module, particularly to use <b>sleep()</b> function.
 The module `neopixel` was used to switch on NeoPixels displays, change their color and so on.
 Finally, the module `_thread` was used to pause the timer.